cifkao/ismir2019-music-style-translation/README.md

 # Supervised symbolic music style translation
-This is the code for the paper [‘Supervised symbolic music style translation using synthetic data’](https://arxiv.org/abs/1907.02265), accepted to ISMIR 2019.
-If you use the code in your research, please cite the paper as (assuming that yours appears after ISMIR 2019):
+This is the code for the paper [‘Supervised symbolic music style translation using synthetic data’](https://doi.org/10.5281/zenodo.3527878), accepted to ISMIR 2019.
+If you use the code in your research, please cite the paper as:

 > Ondřej Cífka, Umut Şimşekli, Gaël Richard.
-“Supervised Symbolic Music Style Translation Using Synthetic Data”, *20th International Society for Music Information Retrieval Conference*, Delft, The Netherlands, 2019.
+“Supervised Symbolic Music Style Translation Using Synthetic Data”, *20th International Society for Music Information Retrieval Conference*, Delft, The Netherlands, 2019. [doi:10.5281/zenodo.3527878](https://doi.org/10.5281/zenodo.3527878).

 Also, check out the [example outputs](http://tiny.cc/musicstyle) and the accompanying [blog post](https://ondrej.cifka.com/posts/neural-music-style-translation/), which summarizes the paper.